sfu-fas/coursys/instructions/DOCKER_PRODDEV.md

 python3 manage.py runserver
 ```

-Or if you want to be even more production-like:
+Or if you want to be even more production-like (but without static files):
 ```sh
 gunicorn --workers=5 --worker-class=sync --max-requests=100 --max-requests-jitter=10 --bind 127.0.0.1:8000 courses.wsgi:application
 ```